 If you choose to withdraw a super lump sum before you reach your preservation age, it will either be taxed at 22% (including the Medicare levy) or your marginal tax rate, whichever is lower.

 If you choose to withdraw a lump sum after reaching your preservation age and prior to turning 60, you can withdraw the taxable component of your super up to the low-rate cap ($210,000 for 2019/20 rising to $215,000 in 2020/21) tax-free.
 Any amounts that you withdraw above this cap will be taxed either at 17% (including the Medicare levy) or at your marginal tax rate, whichever is lower.

 When you die your super balance will be paid to your nominated beneficiary.
 The tax payable depends on whether:

 - They are a dependant of yours or not

 - The death benefit is paid as a lump sum or an income stream

 - The benefit contains a taxable component or not.

 Learn more about superannuation death benefits.

-This article has broadly explained how super is taxed in Australia, but it’s important to understand that superannuation tax legislation is complex.
+This article has explained in broad terms how super is taxed in Australia, but it’s worth keeping in mind that superannuation tax legislation is complex.
 You should seek independent professional advice based on your individual superannuation circumstances.